-Some pictures shout, LOOK AT ME!
-Others imply questions rather than answers pulling you in more deeply.
 What is the hidden meaning in the subtle features of a human face?
 Are timeless stories told in the interactions people have with others and their surroundings?
 Are the things we build on the land a deeper expression of our values and culture?
-These are the kinds of questions that drive my photography—questions about humanity.
-My photographs are one person’s way of seeing the world but I hope for more.
-I hope that viewers will find their own meaning as they think and react emotionally to what they see.
-My greatest satisfaction is when the viewer engages with the picture as if it were their own story.
-I photograph people and culture: who they are and how they live.
+These are the kinds of questions that drive my photography.
+I hope that viewers will find their own meaning in these images as they connect with some part of themselves and what they see.
+My greatest satisfaction is when the viewer fully engages with the picture and is able to make it part of their own story.

 I was born in Chicago and live in Portland Oregon in the beautiful Pacific Northwest.
 I have always liked photographing since my first camera, a cheap plastic film camera with light leaks.
 I became a more serious photographer while in college with a much better 35mm camera and my basement darkroom, and have continued to pursue photography as a passion into the digital age.
 After some years of indecision, I completed a PhD in organizational psychology and then worked as a social scientist trying to understand how human nature plays out in social systems and applying these lessons to organizations and their effectiveness.
 The symbiotic relationship between people and their social and physical environments is a theme in my work.